Skip to content

 1. Providing each associate with a branded home for learning, across their lifecycle

-2. A multi-stakeholder, multi-directional approach to sourcing training
+2. A multi-stakeholder, multi-directional approach to content sourcing

 3. Multi-channel delivery, bolstered by a robust L&D-led internal comms campaign

-Notably, launch was supported by a strong internal communications campaign, led by the L&D team, which helped drive awareness and adoption.
-Senior leaders were briefed early, stores received printed collateral, and in person visits supported teams through the initial launch.
-Crate & Barrel rolled out eduMe gradually through a staggered release, using real time store feedback to refine the experience before expanding to the full network.
-This created smoother change management and helped associates build confidence with the new system.
+Critically, the launch of eduMe was supported by a robust internal communications campaign, led by the L&D team, that helped drive awareness and adoption.
+Senior leaders were briefed early, stores received printed promotional collateral, and in-person visits supported teams through the initial roll out.

 4. Better synchronized, more visible performance data